 The Situation You want to understand whether students find the content difficult or easy.
 You want to understand whether the sequence of lessons is effective.
 The Solution A one minute paper is a simple strategy to wrap up student learning.
 Usually, it is used at the end of the lesson to capture a summary of … Continue reading One Minute Papers

-Sparking Curiosity: Understanding the Real World
+Five Minutes of Curiosity: Understanding the Real World

-The Situation You want your students to be curious about the world.
-The Solution The wonders of teaching English is that it isn't just about reading and writing and speaking.
+The wonders of teaching English is that it isn't just about reading and writing and speaking.
 English is about communication and opening up an independent thinkers to a whole new world.
-It is vital that students are curious about the world … Continue reading Sparking Curiosity: Understanding the Real World
+It is vital that students are curious about the world and question why the world is the way it is.
+For this reason, I … Continue reading Five Minutes of Curiosity: Understanding the Real World